AbdullahButt2611/Quiz_App_ReactJS/README.md

 Following are some of the new features and learning encountered while creating this amazing project:

 - Creating components in REACT JS
+- Making an interactive progress bar to elaborate the user about the time left to solve the MCQ.
+A unique way to ticker the time instead of actually displaying any number

 <br><br>